How to apply Visit Contact

 Michelle Nelsen graduated from St. Cloud State University in 1998 with a B.S. in Biomedical Science.
 She began her career in the field of histotechnology in 1999.
 She was certified as a Histology Technician (HT) in 2000 and a Histotechnologist (HTL) in 2004.
 In 2012, Ms. Nelsen completed her master’s degree in education specializing in postsecondary and adult education from Capella University.
 She has academic rank within Mayo Clinic College of Medicine and Science as an Assistant Professor of Laboratory Medicine and Pathology.

 Ms. Nelsen has been with the MCSHS Histology Technician Program as a faculty member since its inception in 2006 and was named Program Director in 2010.
 She is currently responsible for oversight of the program/students and instruction of a large portion of the curriculum.
 Her other responsibilities include providing continuing education to allied health staff within the division of Anatomic Pathology, resident training, and mentoring clinical lab staff.
-Ms. Nelsen is active in the Minnesota Society for Histotechnology (MSH) as a past treasurer and current board member of the society.
-She currently serves as a member of the American Society for Clinical Pathology (ASCP) Board of Certification Board of Governors and as a slide grader for NSH/CPA HistoQIP quality assurance program.
+Ms. Nelsen is active in the Minnesota Society for Histotechnology (MSH) as a past treasurer and board member of the society.
+She currently serves as a member of the American Society for Clinical Pathology (ASCP) Board of Certification Board of Governors and as a slide grader for NSH/CAP HistoQIP quality assurance program.
 Ms. Nelsen was a previous member of the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) Review Committee for Accredited Programs (RCAP), and a previous consultant for the American Society for Clinical Pathology (ASCP) Histotechnology Examination committee.

 Kelly Klein, M.S., HTL(ASCP)CM

 Kelly Klein graduated from Upper Iowa University in 2001 with a B.S. in Sports Science.
-In 2010, she graduated from the MCSHS Histology Technician Program, obtained her HT certification, and gained employment as a histology technician within the histology lab at Mayo Clinic.
+In 2010, she graduated from the MCSHS Histology Technician Program, obtained her HTL certification, and gained employment as a histology technician within the histology lab at Mayo Clinic.
 In 2019, Ms. Klein completed her master's degree in higher education, integrative studies from Capella University.
 She also has academic rank within Mayo Clinic College of Medicine and Science as an Instructor of Laboratory Medicine and Pathology.

 In 2015, Ms. Klein joined the Histology Technician Program as a core faculty member.
 Previously she was a clinical instructor for the Histology Technician program in gross cutting and frozen sectioning, as well as a mentor for students and a trainer for new employees within the histology lab.
 In 2019, she was named Associate Program Director.
-Her primary responsibilities within the program are to serve as a resource for students to prepare for exams and strengthen their understanding of the curriculum, work with students in the student laboratory to help them develop a strong foundation of technical skills, and assist the program director in overall program management.
+Her primary responsibilities within the program are to serve as a resource for students to prepare for exams and strengthen their understanding of the curriculum, work with students in the student laboratory to help them develop a strong foundation of technical skills and assist the program director in overall program management.

 Tien Tran, HT(ASCP)CM